 Self-archiving

 All publicly financed research in Norway must be made openly available.
 Articles may be self-archived and published in an institutional repository such as the school's own digital archive.
 Publishers have different policies when it comes to making published research openly available.
-To find out a specific journal's open access policy, please refer to this overview: Sherpa Romeo.
+To find out a specific journal's open access policy, please refer to this overview: Open Policy Finder.
 Enter a journal title, ISSN, or a publisher name when searching.
 Note that the overview is not exhaustive when it comes to Norwegian journals and publishers.

 Contact the library if you have any question regarding publishing, self-archiving or licenses: vitenarkiv@khio.no